Buying a New Apple Watch 2025: Is the Newest Apple Watch the Best?

 What to Know

-- Apple currently sells three Apple Watch models, four if you count the Apple Watch Hermès Ultra 2.
+- Apple currently sells three Apple Watch models, plus Hermès & Nike editions.

-- Apple officially sells refurbished Apple Watches, specifically the Series 9 and Series SE (1st gen).
+- Apple officially sells certain refurbished models: Series 9, Series 10, Ultra (1st gen), Ultra (2nd gen), and Series SE (2nd gen).

 - You can buy older models using third-party websites such as Facebook Marketplace and eBay.

-The Apple Watch is the most popular watch in the world.
-With so many different Apple Watch models to pick from, including the Series 10 that was announced this fall, it can be hard to make the right choice.
+The Apple Watch is one of the most popular watches in the world.
+With so many different Apple Watch models to pick from, including the Series 11 that was announced this fall, it can be hard to make the right choice.
 I'll tell you all about the best Apple Watch based on your needs and budget.
 I'll also explain the differences between the most expensive and the cheapest Apple Watch.
 Keep reading to discover which watch is best for YOU.

 The Quick New Apple Watch Differences Guide

-Although you can buy a used model of any Apple Watch on third-party websites like eBay or Facebook Marketplace, there are only three that Apple currently sells brand new:
+Although you can buy a used model of any Apple Watch on third-party websites like eBay or Facebook Marketplace, there are only three new Apple Watches that Apple currently sells on their website:

 What Is the Newest Apple Watch Series?

-The two latest Apple Watches released by Apple in October 2024 are the Series 10 and Ultra 2.
-The Series 10 starts at $399 but if you get the Series 10 in titanium in the larger 46 mm size and opt for GPS + Cellular, you can expect to pay $749.
+The three latest Apple Watches released by Apple in October 2025 are the Series 11, SE (Gen 3), and Ultra 3.
+The Series 11 starts at $399, but if you get the Series 11 in titanium in the larger 46 mm size and opt for GPS + Cellular, you can expect to pay $749.
 It could cost you even more if you pick a more expensive Apple Watch band.

-Finally, there's the Apple Watch Ultra 2, the updated "rugged" Apple Watch perfect for extreme athletes who need longer battery life, a tougher exterior, and never-seen-before features such as a built-in dive computer and an 86-decibel emergency siren that can be heard for miles if you are hurt.
+Finally, there's the Apple Watch Ultra 3, the updated "rugged" Apple Watch perfect for extreme athletes who need longer battery life, a tougher exterior, and never-before-seen features such as a built-in dive computer and an 86-decibel emergency siren that can be heard for miles if you are hurt.

 There are some things to consider when getting an Apple Watch.
 Older models have to be bought used, and they don't all come with software support.
 This means that you cannot update certain Apple Watch models.